Praia do Estoril - Boa Vista should be in your plans when you travel Cape Verde

 The second option for inter-island travel is by ferry.
 While this is the cheapest method there is (unless you are an Olympic free-swimmer), it also takes considerably more time than flying.

 Ultimately, the choice between flying and taking the ferry is up to you and your agenda.
-To learn more about inter-island travel, check out our article here.

 The currency of Cape Verde